Have you ever been homesick?

 There are plenty of places to find your favorite team online and watch them live.
 Once I get the stream up on my laptop, I like to connect it to my TV as well.
 Something about the announcers speaking English and the sounds of the game in the background on a Sunday afternoon is comforting.

-Feels just like being home to me, and always helps manage homesickness when I feel it coming on.
+Feels just like being home to me, and always helps cure homesickness when I feel it coming on.

 6. Pet Some Pups